davidmoten/java-script-template/README.md

 How to embed java source in a bash script
 ------------------------------------------
-The script is designed for linux with a bash shell.
+[example.sh](https://github.com/davidmoten/java-script-template/blob/master/example.sh) is a bash script that has Example.java embedded in it.

-[example.sh](https://github.com/davidmoten/java-script-template/blob/master/example.sh) has this code embedded in it:
+It is designed to be run with a linux/unix bash shell.

 The script is run by entering ./example.sh at the command line.